 Whether that will all happen this year remains to be seen, but we certainly expect some big developments from Apple this autumn.
 September is usually when we see these things, although the iPhone X didn't actually release until November last year.

-Meanwhile, rumours are starting to emerge about an iPhone SE 2 - an updated version of Apple's super-small, entry-level handset.
+Meanwhile, rumours were swirling this spring about an iPhone SE 2 - an updated version of Apple's super-small, entry-level handset.
 We're not expecting any massive changes, but updated specs and a rumoured glass backing would make it a much better option in 2018.
-Still, it didn't debut at WWDC, so we're wondering if Apple will save it for September instead.
+Still, it didn't debut at WWDC, so we're wondering whether Apple will debut it in September alongside the larger phones or maybe sit this one out 'til next year.

 Samsung: Galaxy Note 9

-The Samsung Galaxy S9 (seen here) has arrived, and it briefly held the top spot on our list of the greatest smartphones in the world today.
-It has since been dethroned by Huawei's latest belter, but second place isn't a bad place to be.
+The Samsung Galaxy S9 arrived earlier this year, and it briefly held the top spot on our list of the greatest smartphones in the world today.
+It has since been dethroned by Huawei's latest belter and dropped down the chart a bit, but Top 5 isn't a bad place to be.

 Google: Pixel 3, Pixel 3 XL, more?